erling6232/imagedata/paper.md

 `Imagedata` is a python library to read and write medical image data into `Series` objects (multidimensional NumPy ndarrays [@harris2020array]).
-In particular, imagedata will sort, read and write DICOM 3D and 4D series based on defined tags.
+In particular, imagedata will read, sort and write DICOM 3D and 4D series based on defined attributes.
 Imagedata will handle geometry information between the medical image data formats like DICOM\textsuperscript{\textregistered}, NIfTI [@nifti1] and ITK [@itk2002].